 Why do you need a crochet stitch conversion chart?

+At some time or another, every UK crocheter has come across a pattern online and thought, “what on Earth is a single crochet (sc)?”.
 While frantically checking your crochet stitch book, you start to wonder if you’ve gone a bit mad.
 Well, you haven’t.
-The single crochet stitch is a US term, and it’s not the only term that differs from the ones we use here in the UK.
+The single crochet stitch is a US term and it’s not the only term that differs from the ones we use here in the UK.

 |US Crochet Term||UK Crochet Term|